 GitHub Markdown Syntax Summary

-Learn what Markdown is and summarize the main Markdown syntax based on GitHub Flavored Markdown for GitHub Pages blog hosting.
+Learn what Markdown is and summarize key Markdown syntax based on GitHub Flavored Markdown for GitHub Pages blog hosting.

 To utilize GitHub Pages, it’s necessary to understand markdown syntax.
 This summary is based on GitHub’s official documents Mastering Markdown and Basic writing and formatting syntax.